 Alfonso shrugged.
-“I dunno.
+"I dunno.
 I just find it funny that A Link between Worlds deals with parallel worlds.
-You’re gonna deal with something similar in your class.
-The many-worlds theorem or something.”
+You're gonna deal with something similar in your class.
+The many-worlds theory or something."

 Eric cocked his eyebrows.
 Quantum mechanics, as far as he knew, covered a bunch of topics like transport processes, string theory, dynamics and waves, physical chemistry, nanomechanics, and biomaterials.
 "Where'd you get that idea?
 That's not the only game to use parallel universes as a plot point.
 It's not even the only Zelda game to have done that.
 Bioshock Infinite has it as well, with some of it based on actual theories."
 Eric wasn't into video games as much as his brother, but he was in a mood for conversation.

 Alfonso scoffed.
 "You thought I stick to Nintendo games, right?
 You'd rather I pick up Call of Duty or some shitty-ass port?"

 "Oh c'mon, that's cheap!"
 Eric chuckled.
 "Speaking of ports, remember when Final Fantasy X was re-released as an HD port?
 Heard it was pretty good."

 "Kinda weird you have to look for single-letter dictionaries.
 I remember that and the digging in the desert."